 Question 13 | "Should organisations be prohibited from profiling children for marketing purposes?
 If so, should this be age-dependent or dependent on other factors?"
+If so, what are these other factors?"

 Recital 71 of the GDPR states that profiling should not apply to children, but the Article 29 Working Party clarifies that this is not an absolute restriction, and profiling may sometimes be necessary to protect their welfare.
 Tusla's position is that, in line with this interpretation, profiling should never apply to children for commercial marketing purposes and should be subject to a legal basis, such as public interest.
 Profiling activity should be age-dependent and should not occur until the child is legally allowed to give consent under GDPR.